 was to open a new capital mobilization channel, creating a premise to increase the capacity to supply green capital to the economy through the issuance of green bonds.

-Specifically, BIDV has successfully implemented a bond issuance of VND 2,500 billion in accordance with the green bond standards of the International Capital Market Association (ICMA), making BIDV the first bank to issue green bonds according to international standards in the domestic market.
+Specifically, BIDV successfully issued VND 2,500 billion worth of bonds according to the green bond standards of the International Capital Market Association (ICMA), making BIDV the first bank to issue green bonds according to international standards in the domestic market.

-" To implement the issuance, BIDV has proactively researched international green bond practices and principles; Thanks to the technical advice of the World Bank, the Technical Assistance Program of the State Bank of Vietnam, the Handbook of the State Securities Commission, BIDV has built a Green Bond Framework according to ICMA standards and achieved a very high rating from Moody's.
-This is an important factor to determine the success of the issuance.
+“ To implement the issuance, BIDV has proactively studied international green bond practices and principles; Thanks to technical advice from the World Bank, the SBV's Technical Assistance Program, and the SSC's Handbook, BIDV has built a Green Bond Framework according to ICMA standards and achieved a very high rating from Moody's.
+This is an important factor in determining the success of the issuance.
 Within 2 months of issuance, BIDV has disbursed all bond capital to finance renewable energy and sustainable transport projects

 according to BIDV's General Director, a limitation noticed during the implementation process